chrismdp/cardpirates/rules/index.md

 *The black player now gives one card of their choice to the white player: they choose the 2 of diamonds.*

 *The crew cards used in the battle are lost as casualties.
-The 6 of diamonds is sent to Diamond Island due west of the battle, and the 8 of hearts is sent to Heart Island elsewhere on the board.
-They will be recruited as fresh crew next time another ship lands on the island.*
+The 6 of diamonds and the 8 of hearts are shuffled and sent to the bottom of the card stack, to be picked up in a subsequent turn by another player.*

 # Game end

-The game ends when all treasure has been reclaimed and all the island face cards have been replaced by Jacks, or at any point there are no facedown cards on the board.
+The game ends when all treasure has been reclaimed and all the island face cards have been replaced by Jacks, or immediately before any turn in which a player cannot draw a card from the card stack.

 As soon as this happens, all the hands are shown face up and the scores are counted.